MolEvolEpid/hypermut3/README.md

 ## Details

-- Context:
+**Mutations:**

+- The mutations to and from must only be one nucleotide.

+**Context:**

 - As in regular expressions, the symbol "|" means "OR".
 Thus GGT|GAA matches GGT or GAA.
 - Unlike Hypermut 2.0, () **CANNOT** be used for grouping (i.e.,  G(GT|AA) is wrong, instead use GGT|GAA).
-  - All of the IUPAC codes are supported (e.g., R means G or A, while D means not C) and a vertical bar ("|") means "OR".
+- All of the [IUPAC codes](https://www.hiv.lanl.gov/content/sequence/HelpDocs/IUPAC.html) are supported (e.g., R means G or A, while D means not C).
 - Contexts can be multiple characters, but mutations can only be one character.
-  - The upstream context patterns must always match a fixed number of nucleotides.
+- The upstream and downstream context patterns must always match a fixed number of nucleotides.
   For example, A|TC is not allowed as a pattern because it could have length 1 or 2.

-- Reference sequence:
+**Reference sequence:**

 - The first sequence in the fasta file.
 - In strict matching mode (see below), can contain IUPAC characters and gaps (`-`).
 - In partial matching mode (see below), can only contain non-multistate characters (ACGT) and gaps (`-`).
 - For an intrapatient set, the reference could be the strict/majority consensus of all the sequences, assuming that the majority are not hypermutated.
   - For more details about strict/majority consensus making, and a webtool, see [here](https://www.hiv.lanl.gov/content/sequence/CONSENSUS/consensus.html).
 - For a set of unrelated sequences, the reference should probably be the strict/majority consensus sequence for the appropriate subtype.
   - For pre-made subtype strict/majority consensus sequences for HIV, see [here](https://www.hiv.lanl.gov/content/sequence/NEWALIGN/align.html).

-- Query sequence(s):
+**Query sequence(s):**

 - Can contain [IUPAC nucleotide codes](https://www.bioinformatics.org/sms/iupac.html) (T, not U) and gaps (`-`).
 - Contexts where the mutation in the query is a gap are ignored and not considered potential mutations.
 - If the query sequence contains multistate characters, they can be treated as follows:
   - **Strict** (default): Only completely inclusive matches containing multistate characters are considered (for the mutation and the context).
     - For a mutation site, the entire site is not considered if there is a partial match, e.g. if the context is correct but the primary mutation is `A` and the query mutation is `R`.
     - For the context, if the primary downstream context is `DT`, then `RT` would be considered the correct context.
 However, `NT` would not be considered the correct context.
     - This makes sense if the sequencing is from single clones and you don't want to consider ambiguous matches.
   - **Partial**: Partially overlapping matches (for the mutation and the context) are considered.
     - For a mutation site, if the primary mutation is `A` and the query mutation is `R`, then this would be considered a 50% match.
     - For the context, if the primary downstream context is `DT`, then a query `NT` context would be split between primary (75%) and control (25%) patterns.
     - This makes sense if the sequence is derived from a population.

 ## Output